Hilbert curve vs Hilbert space: exploiting fractal 2D covering to increase tensor network efficiency

 In conclusion, our work indicates a systematic strategy to evaluate, given a quantum many-body system defined on a two-dimensional lattice, the more efficient site-ordering to perform simulations by using TNs, based on the analysis of the effective, one-dimensional system generated by the mapping.
-In particular our work suggests that 1D variational ground state searching algorithms, such as DMRG, strongly benefits from the choice of the Hilbert curve for treating 2D systems.
+In particular our work suggests that 1D variational ground state searching algorithms, such as DMRG, strongly benefits from the choice of the Hilbert curve for treating 2D systems. { Even though in this work we focused on 2D square systems, our approach can be easily generalised to rectangular lattices, such as long narrow cylinders, since it is indeed possible to define the Hilbert curve also in this case}.
 Other possible outlooks include the application of this strategy to the study of systems characterized by non-trivial lattice structures and interactions, as for example in spin glasses \cite{Mydosh_2015} and quantum chemistry \cite{Cao2019}.